heroLFG/hugo-herolfg-site/content/posts/notes.md

 series = []
 +++

+### 09/11/2021

+I came across a [CIA document](https://drive.google.com/file/d/1-EPqRNBeUGJ2mqdPPqxmSGzoPiy5CS3i/view?usp=sharing) where a handler interacted with a psychic who tried to visit a different time and space.
+I had never considered that the worlds I visit are in a different point in time within our reality and that people I meet there may perceive me as some kind of hallucination.
+I had never considered that the entities I meet might be from our future.

+### 09/10/2021

+I had a conversation where I talked about being a character in the Creator's story and the response was that we can have a relationship with the Creator and influence the Creator's story.
+What kind of prayers will influence the Creator?

+My son doesn't like me calling books or videos a "story".
+It occurred to me that the medium for the story can restrict the experience of the story.
+So listening to a good story teller is different thana reading a book written by a good story teller which is different than watching a video created by a good story teller.
+We are only ever able to focus on a small part of a story when the story is in the various mediums.

+What is this story we are a part of?
+Is this reality merely a medium by which a story unfolds?

 ### 08/01/2021

 I again wanted to write a post about my views on ways to allow responsible people to use mind altering substances in responsible ways.
 I think about being Governor of Alabama.
 I think I could be better than our current governor, Kay Ivey.
 I also have this question about masks and vaccines and fear of death.
 Should our governor be looking down on others who do not want to wear masks and do not want vaccines?
 Her position does not seem righteous to me.
 Private property owners should be able to require masks and/or vaccines.
 Perhaps the governor can make rules about state owned properties and state workers.
 But the governor should allow private property owners and their employers to have some freedom about the rules they want.